Mape6/Unciv_server/README.md

 The SSL support is very rudimentary and the certificate is self-signed.
 Don't make the server directly reachable from the internet.
 I strongly recommend to use a reverse proxy in front of this webserver to take care of the certificate and termination of the SSL sessions.

+I tested the connection with Android 12 and Unciv 4.0.6.
+The app crashes immediately...

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.